Doors Open Ontario presenting sponsor

 Jami Omar

 Established in 1992, the Jami Omar Mosque was located inside a renovated bungalow.
-But, in 2003, construction began on a new mosque located on the same property.
+In 2003, construction began on a new mosque located on the same property.
 Over the next 15 years, the new and much larger mosque was constructed.
 It provides various services for the community — including marriages, family counselling and funeral services.

 • Full wheelchair access